RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

-   If the above method does not work for you (common for Mac users), the alternative way is to use our :ref:`Jupyterhub Portal <job jupyter hub>` and a container with Rstudio.
+   If the above method does not work for you (common for Mac users), the alternative way is to use our :ref:`Jupyterhub Portal <job jupyter hub>` and a container with RStudio.

 .. _job sas: